sass/sass-site/source/blog/030-request-for-comments-new-js-api.html.md

 ## Compilation

-The heart of the API is are four functions that do the actual Sass compilation, two synchronous and two asynchronous.
+At the heart of the API are four functions that do the actual Sass compilation, two synchronous and two asynchronous.
 They're presented here in TypeScript syntax to clarify exactly what they take and return, but you can always call them from plain JS: